Swethamr402/awsadvent/stscreds.md

 Running that script with valid values will output STS keys that are good for one hour.
 The script can easily be extended to write these keys to an AWS credentials file or inject them into the environment for use by the AWS CLI or other tooling.

+### Conclusion

 Using STS through Auth0 for users along with Instance Profiles (etc) for systems, we have been able to ensure that there are no IAM users or long-lived IAM access keys in any of our accounts, simplifying management and increasing security of our accounts.

+Users gain and lose access to accounts automatically as they join and leave the company or are added and removed to relevant security groups in our directory services.
+This means account administrators don't need to spend any extra time or effort managing access to their accounts and users don't need to worry about accidentally exposing their keys or regularly/manually rotating them.